martinpoljak/native-query/README.md

     records = model.maintainers :name, :code do
         # ...
         order :name, :desc
-        order [:date, :id], :asc
+        order :date, :asc, :id, :asc
         # ...
     end

 Means "order by `name DESC` and then by `date, id ASC`".
+You can combine both of styles mentioned above.
 If you need order by joined fields, simply replace symbol by array with table name and field name as you can see in advanced example below.

 ### Joining